daichi-ishida/Visual-Simulation-of-Smoke/README.md

 ## Build
 **Windows is not supported.**

+Libraries you need are
-Library you need is Eigen 3.3.4
+- Eigen 3.3.4
+- GLM
+- GLEW
+- GLFW

 You can build and execute following command.